 - A withdrawn course shall not be counted towards the calculation of Grade Point Average (GPA).
 However, it shall be treated as a registered course for the evaluation of tuition fee.

 - A PhD scholar may repeat up to a maximum of six (06) Cr.
-Hrs. to improve his/her CGPA but if he/she fails to obtain 3.0/4.0 CGPA at the end of 24 Cr.
-Hrs. coursework he/she shall cease to be the student of the University.
+Hrs; to improve his/her CGPA but if he/she fails to obtain 3.00/4.00 CGPA after registering 24 Cr.
+Hrs. coursework, he/she shall cease to be the student of the University.

 - Midterm and final term examinations shall be administered by the office of Controller of Examinations.

-- Midterm and Final term examinations of a course shall be as per the date sheet announced by the Controller of Examinations and if a scholar misses the final examination for any reason, there shall be no re-examination.
+- Midterm and Final Term examinations of a course shall be as per the datesheet announced by the Controller of Examinations, and if a scholar misses an examination, usually there shall be no re-examination.